From Malbec to Merlot, Chablis to Champagne, it’s time to learn a little more about the wine you love so much.

 Once Upon a Vine, 21 Town Street, Horsforth, Leeds, West Yorkshire, LS18 5LJ.

 Lazy Lounge is one of the best places to go wine tasting in Leeds.
-You’ll get an informal chat about the world of wine, followed by seven tasters spread across 3 hours.
+You’ll get an informal chat about the world of wine, followed by seven tasters spread across two and a half hours.
 You’ll start with a crisp white, like the Trebbiano D’Abruzzo from Caldora in Italy and finish with a warm spicy red, like the Honoro Vera Monastrell from Jumilla in Spain.
 Each glass of wine is paired with food, stories and Q&As, so you won’t be sat in silence.
 Tastings are held at 6.30pm on Tuesdays and 4pm on Saturdays and cost £20 per person.

 Lazy Lounge, Unit D, West Point, Wellington Street, Leeds, West Yorkshire, LS1 4JY.